 Length of Rhinoplasty Surgery

-Following surgery, there are varying degrees of bruising and swelling.
-Bruising tends to occur under the eyes, and most bruising resolves within 7 to 10 days.
-Postoperative swelling usually peaks a few days after surgery and will then begin to decrease.
+Following surgery, there are varying degrees of swelling and bruising.
+Bruising tends to occur under the eyes and most bruising resolves within 7 to 10 days.
+The swelling usually peaks a few days after surgery and will then decrease.
 When patients have their dressing removed, they will be able to appreciate the change in their profile.
-At one week after surgery, however, it is common for the nose to look wider than expected on front view due to swelling.
-The appearance of the nose will narrow as swelling dissipates.
+At one week after surgery, it is common for the nose to look wider than expected on front view due to swelling.

 Dr. Alvin Glasgold is the best doctor!
 I am so lucky to have found him!
 I hated my nose before and now I have a nose that fits my face, with a gorgeous profile and perfect nostrils!
 I couldn’t be happier!
 He is the best.
 (Rhinoplasty with Dr. Alvin Glasgold)

-Most patients are comfortable returning to work or school by ten days after surgery; However, this is just an estimated time frame, due to individual variations in healing time.
+Most patients are comfortable returning to work or school 10 days after surgery.
+However, this is just an estimated time frame, due to individual variations in healing time.
 It is important that patients inform us of any significant events they may have scheduled following surgery so that we can adequately discuss their expectations for recuperation and recovery time.

 After the first postoperative visit, patients return for their second visit in one month.
 At this time, patients have experienced significant progression in the healing process.
 However, there is still some swelling in the nose at this time.
 Subtle changes and decreases in the swelling will gradually occur over many months.

 Patients can return to full strenuous activity three weeks after surgery.
-The primary area of caution in the months following surgery is to avoid a deep tan or sunburn to the nose, as this will cause nasal swelling.
-Judicious use of strong sunblock is recommended.
+Avoid tanning for the first few months as this may lead to nasal swelling.
+Proper use of strong sunblock is recommended.